Things to Do in Lesotho in June

 Best Activities in June

-Afriski Mountain Resort Skiing
+Afriski Mountain Resort skiing and snowboarding

 June Events & Festivals